Sean Scott (volleyball): Career

-As he neared the end of his career, he was noted for having supreme physical fitness due to his training regime and nutrition.
-Additionally with the fall of the AVP in 2010, Scott had to find numerous other places to play which included a return to the FIVB Beach Volleyball World Tour and numerous other lesser-stature tours such as the National Volleyball League, Wide Open Beach Volleyball, and Pro Beach Volleyball Series.
+As he neared the end of his career, he was noted for having supreme physical fitness due to his training regimen and nutrition.
+Additionally, with the fall of the AVP in 2010, Scott had to find numerous other places to play which included a return to the FIVB Beach Volleyball World Tour and numerous other lesser-stature tours such as the National Volleyball League, Wide Open Beach Volleyball, and Pro Beach Volleyball Series.
 He continued participation in the various leagues upon the return of the AVP Tour, which resulted in winning 14 of the 19 domestic tournaments he played in, across four different tours, in 2011 and 2012.

 Personal life

 Scott is married to fellow former beach volleyball player Rachel Wacholder.